Caroline Lesley

-Caroline Lesley is an American-Canadian actor and singer.
+Caroline Lesley is an American-Canadian actor and host.

+Caroline is currently the co-host, co-founder & executive producer of Ticker Take with Jon Erlichman on YouTube.

 She had a role in the movie Fruitvale Station which won the Grand Jury and Audience Awards at Sundance Film Festival, and the Future Award at Cannes Film Festival.

 Lesley's recent work includes roles on FX on Hulu series Y: The Last Man (TV series), Amazon Studios series The Boys, National Geographic Channel show Air Crash Investigation (TV series), Metro-Goldwyn-Mayer show Condor (TV series), Ion Television series Private Eyes (TV series).

 Lesley performed at the Upright Citizens Brigade Theatre (UCB) in New York City, and The Groundlings in Los Angeles.

 Lesley guest-starred on the satire TV series The Onion News Network on Independent Film Channel.

 Her one-woman show, Doppelganger Joe, premiered at the New York International Fringe Festival.

 Lesley co-created Periscope's first TV Channel, Parachute TV.
 Parachute TV won the Digital Entertainment World startup award.